atlassistant/atlas-sdk/README.md

     description='Respond to echo intent',
     version='1.0.0',
     intents=[
       # Handle "echo" intent.
-When the NLU returns this intent, the agent will call this skill and our handler
+When the NLU returns this intent, the agent will call this skill and our handler.
+      # The slot arg is only used by the atlas discovery service.
       Intent('echo', handle_echo, slots=[Slot('date')]),
     ],
     env=[